-24 Google Search Shortcuts to Get Quick Results
+24 Google Shortcuts to Search Like a Pro

 Google is the most used search engines on this planet for English language.
 Due to the fact that most of the people around the world are not native English speakers, they don’t use the search engine properly.
 For every single search, you will get millions or even bullion of results in Google.
 In this situation it makes sense to use Google Search shortcuts to get better results.

 In general, Google is the smartest search engine compared to Bing or Yahoo!
 But there are many unknown secrets that even the Google engineers may not know about them.
 In this article let us discuss about how to use shortcuts and symbols in Google search to get quicker results relatively in fraction of seconds.